Looking for a classic recipe for authentic Jambalaya? Get ready for this delicious Cajun favorite, made simple and soulful.

 Instructions

-- Pour the vegetable oil into a large pot, and turn the heat to medium high.
+- Pour the vegetable oil into a large pot or Dutch oven and turn the heat to medium-high.1/4 cup vegetable oil

 Oh, thanks for sharing.
 Love to clean out my refrig and freezer.
 I have everything to make this.
 Thanks for a great blog with fabulous recipes.